 Neuschwanstein-Castle

-Also next to Neuschwanstein Castle is the interesting but lesser known Castle Hohenschwangau.
+Also, next to Neuschwanstein Castle is the interesting but lesser-known Castle Hohenschwangau.

 View of Hohenschwangau-Castle